lincc-frameworks/notebooks_lf/sprints/2026/09_17/README.md

 # Seeking feedback

 _If your demo will be long, or you want to have a discussion, please put your name at the end_

+[Heather] Can you all please remind me best practices for [merging a PR](https://github.com/astronomy-commons/hats/pull/730)?
+Should I squash?
+Should I rebase?
+Or just merge?
+(TY Kostya for the feedback!)